 Both have conversation exercises, but Babbel includes more reading and writing practice.
+This detailed comparison guide breaks down the differences and similarities of the two.
 You can try both apps for free, so try a few lessons to find out which you prefer.
 You can also read more about Babbel in this review.

 Busuu is a language app that offers more than just a language course.
 That’s what makes Pimsleur vs Busuu such an interesting comparison.
 Pimsleur is an audio course that focuses on teaching you to communicate effectively in a short amount of time.
 Busuu’s courses are a lot more in-depth and structured, but they take longer to complete.

 One key difference between the two is that Busuu has native speakers who correct your practice exercises, while Pimsleur is completely self-taught.
 Both Pimsleur and Busuu let you try their courses for free, so explore both to choose the ideal one for you.
 Read more about Busuu here.

 Pimsleur helps you with real-world conversations and Duolingo makes you translate random sentences.
 While this may be helpful for vocabulary (sometimes), Pimsleur is the only one of the two that actually helps you communicate with native speakers.
 Overall, Pimsleur is a much better language app than Duolingo.
 You can read more about the two apps in this comparison guide, or learn more about Duolingo in this review.